LatinoJustice PRLDEF Líderes

 - Promote rising leaders by providing networking, leadership, and mentoring opportunities

-- Marihug Cedeño is an litigation associate at Weil, Gotshal & Manges where she focuses her practice on complex commercial, antitrust and False Claims Act litigation.
-Ms. Cedeño received her J.D. from Cornell Law School where she was a Note Editor for the Cornell Journal of Law and Public Policy and served as President of the Cornell Latin American Law Student Association.
-She graduated from Cornell University with a B.S. in Policy Analysis and Management.
-Ms. Cedeño is an active member of Women@Weil and Latinos@Weil and is fluent in Spanish.
+Marihug received her J.D. from Cornell Law School in 2013, where was she was a Note Editor for the Cornell Journal of Law and Public Policy.
+She graduated from Cornell University in 2007 with a B.S. in Policy Analysis and Management.
+She is fluent in Spanish.

 - Jazmin Chavez is the Social Media and Community Manager for the Office of the Speaker Melissa Mark-Viverito and the New York City Council.